 Contact the appropriate school(s) or workplace

 You will find that many people want to be helpful and to do something tangible.
 This is where things can get a bit disorganized.
 It is important to get all of your villagers moving in the same direction.
-Every family will have different needs and it is critical that those needs are clearly communicated to family, friends and the community.
-For example, if would not be beneficial if someone brought in something with nuts when a family member may have an allergy.
+Every family will have different needs, and it is critical that those needs are clearly communicated to family, friends, and the community (for example, it would not be beneficial if someone brought in something with nuts since a family member has an allergy).
 Carson’s Village provides the ability to create a family web page that can be used to coordinate all communications plus any effort to raise funds or to organize the efforts to support the family.

 Determine family needs

 Other helpful contacts are listed here such as crime scene cleaners, military contacts, and credit agencies.
 Some of these agencies may need to be contacted and notified of the passing.